skip to content

 A dancer’s gaze

-A woman has her already worn-out ornamentation adjusted in a pause from the strenuous task of dancing with the mortuary basket, which will house the deceased person’s bones.
+A woman has her worn-out ornamentation adjusted in a pause from the strenuous task of dancing with the mortuary basket.

 The avenger's prize

-A man who avenged a death by killing an ocelot is carefully adorned by the dead person’s kin.
-From now on, he can make and use the received facial and cotton designs – otherwise exclusive of the deceased’s clan.
+After avenging a death by killing an ocelot, a man is carefully adorned by the dead person’s kin.
+From now on, he can make and wear the received facial and cotton designs – otherwise exclusive of the deceased’s clan.